lightonai/distilabel/README.md

 - If the vLLM server fails to start, the error will be something like: 'cannot pickle thread'.
 Check the `vllm_logs/` for the appropriate rank.
 - You can run into a deadlock if steps you're trying to route to are split across stages and no batch is sent to a certain stage. e.g. step_0 routes to [step_1, step_2] which route to step_3, load stages are like so [[step_0, step_1], [step_2], [step_3]].
 If no batches are sent to step_2, the stage won't load and run properly.
 Edit: I have patched this.
 - Route steps need to be 1-1 mappings (no dropping or adding rows to batches).
 Edit: I patched this, it should work.
+- You should still drop None after any LMGenerationTask step because there are other ways than sturctured generation to end up with a None in the response.
+- Say you generate multiple responses to some list of images, then split and later rejoin the images.
+If a response was a list with duplicates, then when split, the rows will be exact copies of each other and will trigger the warning in join parallel branches.
+Solution: use a smarter model.

 ## Citation